drstearns/tutorials/src/deploy2do/index.md

 Now that you know how to [build your own Docker containers](../docker/), it's now time to learn how you can deploy those to a VM running in the cloud.
 This tutorial describes how to deploy to DigitalOcean, which is a cloud hosting service that offers reasonable pricing, a clean and easy-to-use UI, superb tutorials, and a powerful API.

 DigitalOcean offers only a few core services, so it's much simpler than Amazon Web Services (AWS).
 Their core service is virtual machines, which they call "droplets" (a droplet in the vast digital ocean...get it?).
 They also offer load balancers and general file storage, but that's about it.
-Although they have a limited number of services, those services are relatively cheap: their entry-level droplets, which have 512MB of RAM and 20 GB of SSD storage, are only $5/month.
+Although they have a limited number of services, those services are relatively cheap: their entry-level droplets are only $5/month.

 If you don't already have a DigitalOcean account, [sign-up for one](https://cloud.digitalocean.com/registrations/new) before proceeding.
 If you are taking INFO 344, contact your TA for a promo code that you can use to get enough credit to cover the costs related to the assignments.